curbengh/curbengh.github.io/source/_posts/git-ssh-gitlab-ci.md

 and _non-zero_ code, meaning the CI will stop after ssh and not run the subsequent git operations.
 SSH authenticate with GL doesn't have this issue.
 The `":"` command is a workaround to [force exit code 0](https://unix.fandom.com/wiki/Force_exit_code_0), the quote is to escape the semicolon in YML.

 Note that if you push any commit to GL (aside from the CI), remember to push it to GH as well; remember, commit history must sync.
 It's not an issue for because, in the context urlhaus-filter, the blocklist update is already automated, the only manual work is adding/removing false positive or changing the CI process which I rarely need to.
-Besides, I noticed it is possible for git `origin` to have multiple tracking repositories, so any commit can be automatically pushed to backup/mirror repository.
+Besides, I also noticed it is possible for git `origin` to have [multiple locations](https://stackoverflow.com/a/12795747), so any commit can be automatically pushed to backup/mirror repository, but I haven't found any use of it yet.

+_Edit:_ you could also use GitLab [**push** mirroring](https://docs.gitlab.com/ee/user/project/repository/repository_mirroring.html#pushing-to-a-remote-repository-core) feature.

 ## Removed git clone step